What is Consent?

 - Consent is required regardless of whether the person initiating the act is under the influence of drugs and/or alcohol.

-- Consent cannot be given when it is the result of coercion, intimidation, force, threat of harm, or when a person is mentally or physically incapacitated.
+- Consent cannot be given when it is the result of coercion, intimidation, force, the threat of harm, or when a person is mentally or physically incapacitated.

 - Incapacitation can occur as a result of mental disability, sleep, involuntary physical restraint, unconsciousness, voluntary (or involuntary) use of alcohol and/or drugs, or when a person is otherwise physically helpless.